Shubham-Parihar7/NLP-Sentiment-Analysis-Predictive-Model-Project/README.md

-# NLP-Sentiment Analysis Predictive Model Project
+# Sentiment Analysis Predictive Model Using NLP Project

 ## Overview
 This project involves creating a sentiment analysis model using Natural Language Processing (NLP) techniques.
 The goal is to classify text reviews as positive or negative based on their sentiment.